keu/docs/astro/runtime-release-notes.md

 In anticipation of Kubernetes executor support on Astro, Astro Runtime includes the following bug fixes from Airflow 2.5.2:

 - Be more selective when adopting pods with KubernetesExecutor ([28899](https://github.com/apache/airflow/pull/28899))
-- KubenetesExecutor sends state even when successful ([28871](https://github.com/apache/airflow/pull/28871))
+- KubernetesExecutor sends state even when successful ([28871](https://github.com/apache/airflow/pull/28871))
 - Annotate KubeExecutor pods that we don't delete ([28844](https://github.com/apache/airflow/pull/28844))

 ### Additional improvements